Personal identification information

 When a reader chooses to subscribe to the newsletter, we will manually collect your first name and email address, and automatically collect the date, the time, and the IP address used to submit them.
 This personally identifiable information can only be collected by us if the reader voluntarily provides it.
 A reader may refuse to give such personal identification information by not filling out the subscribe form, but it will prevent the reader from being added to the email list.

-“We implement a variety of security measures to maintain the safety of your personal information when you enter, submit, or access your personal information.
-We offer the use of a secure server.
+I use certain security measures to maintain the safety of your personal information when you provide personal information to make a purchase.
+I use a secure server.
 All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology and then encrypted into our Payment gateway providers database only to be accessible by those authorized with special access rights to such systems, and are required to keep the information confidential.
-During and after a transaction, none of your private information (e.g., credit card numbers, social security numbers, financials) are transmitted to nor stored on our servers.”

 Cookies and non-personal identification information